 The rapid oxidation of MCFA increases energy expenditure (thermogenesis) which can result in weight loss.
 MCFA has been demonstrated to have greater effects on energy expenditure than long chain fatty acids (LCFA).

 As MCFA increases satiety, it leads to lower energy intake and weight loss.

 How To Use Coconut Oil For Weight Loss

-If you are keen to try coconut oil for weight loss, check out the Quick and Easy Weight Loss Plan from Eat Fat, Lose Fat book.
-You’ll find menu plans and recipes that use coconut products (oil, milk and dessicated), and specific directions on how to take coconut oil for weight loss.
+If you are keen to try coconut oil for weight loss, check out The Good Fat Diet book.
+You’ll find menu plans and recipes that use coconut products (oil, milk and dessicated), and specific directions on how to consume coconut oil for weight loss.

 People who had been on a low fat diet may need to start by taking a reduced amount of coconut oil and then increasing it gradually.
 In the first few days of taking coconut oil, I experienced a feeling of nausea.
 This sensation disappeared once my body got used to a higher fat intake and produced enough fat digesting bile.-